CavernCrawlers/CavernCrawlers.github.io/Dungeoneering.md

 When moving through a dungeon and remaining alert for danger and clues, the party moves at the rate of the slowest character times 3 every [Exploration Turn](RulesSynopsis.md#Time); thus a character with a move of 30ft can cover 90ft per Exploration Turn.
 This may seem slow, but takes into account that the characters are remaining alert for danger and will get their full perception chances (rolled or passive).

 ### Hurrying
 If the party wishes, they can triple their **Exploration Speed** but they suffer disadvantage on all perception checks.
+Additionally, this pace may not be kept up indefinitely and each character will need to make an [Exhaustion](CoreRules.md#exhaustion) check at the end of each [Exploration Turn](RulesSysnopsis.md#Time).
+The **DT** of the check is 10 + 3 per consecutive **Exploration Turn**.

 ## Resting
 Characters must take at least one [Short Rest](Combat.md#Short-Rest) every [Watch](RulesSynopsis.md#Time) when travelling (both in and out of dungeons).
 Any character that fails to do so must pass a **Constitution Check** vs **DT 13** or gain 1 level of [Exhaustion](Combat.md#Exhaustion).
 This check must be repeated every hour until they take a short rest with the DT increasing by 2 for each consecutive check.